Optimising the four assets of your recruitment agency for growth

-Recruitment is a target driven industry that’s relied on key performance indicators to drive results forward.
-Often used as a whipping stick by management, KPIs have been a long-standing measurement tool that map activity against objectives.
+Recruitment is a target-driven industry that’s relied on key performance indicators to drive results forward.
+Often used as a whipping stick by management, KPIs have been a long-standing measurement tool that maps activity against objectives.

 = $8,333 per month per consultant

 = 1 placement per consultant each month

 Interview to placement ratio

 Could KPIs be better constructed to improve performance rather than being used as an enforcement tool by management?